 Despite your best efforts, you might find you NEED to level the motorhome.
 Take a deep breath- this can get stressful.
 You generally only have two levelling chocks on a motorhome– one for each side.
 Normally, you would use them on the front wheels, but it will depend on the pitch and the slope.

 Obviously, the chocks will RAISE the van- so you want them on the side/ end which is lower.
-You literally position them behind the wheels, get far out of the way, then get the driver to SLOWLY reverse onto them.
+You literally position them behind or in front of the wheels, move far out of the way, then get the driver to SLOWLY reverse onto them.